kaob1991/fundamentals-DA-assessment/README.md

 # fundamentals-assessment

-This repository has 2 Jupyter notebooks, one for pyplot and another for CAO points comparisons
+This repository has 2 Jupyter notebooks, one for pyplot and another for CAO points comparisons.
+It also contains a .txt file which should not be modified as it contains important configuration files which Binder requires to run correctly.

 ## pyplot notebook